Made with

 Flowcharts originated in industrial engineering and later became fundamental for algorithm visualization and system documentation in computer science.

-Early structured process diagrams were popularized in industrial engineering during the early 20th century.
-With the rise of computer science, visual algorithm representation became fundamental for program logic design and system documentation.
+Early structured process diagrams were popularized in the early 20th century as organizations looked for clearer ways to document and optimize work.
+With the rise of computer science, flowcharts became a practical method for representing program logic, decision flow, and system behavior.

-Today, structured diagramming remains a core method for modeling operational workflows and decision-driven systems across industries.
+Today, flowchart notation remains a practical method for modeling workflows, documenting procedures, and explaining decision-driven systems.

 Flowchart Standards and Conventions

-Modern flowchart notation is often associated with standardized documentation practices.
+Flowchart standards and conventions are associated with standardized documentation practices used in engineering, software development, and process analysis.
 One widely cited reference is ISO 5807, which defines symbols and conventions for data, program, and system flowcharts.

-In practice, many business and software teams use a simplified subset of these conventions: start/end symbols, process rectangles, decision diamonds, and input/output shapes.
-Using consistent symbols improves readability, collaboration, and long-term maintainability.
+In practice, many business and software teams use a simplified subset of these conventions: start/end symbols, process rectangles, decision diamonds, input/output shapes, and connectors.
+Using consistent notation improves readability, collaboration, and long-term maintainability.

-After understanding structure, symbols, and use cases, the next practical step is choosing the right tool for building and editing diagrams.
+After understanding structure, symbols, standards, and use cases, the next practical step is choosing the right tool.

 Tools and Software